slsdetectorgroup/slsDetectorPackage/docs/src/pattern.rst

    patlimits 0x0000 0x0004

 This instructs the firmware to execute the commands from address 0 to 4 (including 0 and 4).
-The execution can be started from the GUI or with the commands
+The execution can be started from the pyctbgui or with the commands

 .. code-block::